francescodc87/ipaPy2/README.md

-This example databases was obtained considering the [KEGG database](https://www.genome.jp/kegg/compound/), the [Natural Products Atlas database](https://www.npatlas.org) and the [MoNa database](https://mona.fiehnlab.ucdavis.edu) (only compounds having at least one fragmentation spectra obtained with a QExactive).
+This example databases was obtained considering the [KEGG database](https://www.genome.jp/kegg/compound/), the [Natural Products Atlas database](https://www.npatlas.org) and the [MoNa database](https://mona.fiehnlab.ucdavis.edu) (only compounds having at least one fragmentation spectrum obtained with a QExactive).
-For each entry, only a handful of the most common adducts is considered.
+For each entry, only a handful of the most common adducts are considered.
 To fully exploit the IPA method, it is strongly recommended to constantly update the database when new knowledge is gained from previous experience.
 Providing a retention time window for compounds previously detected with the analytical system at hand it is particularly useful.
 For the sake of the example in this tutorial, a reduced example database is also provided.